dpla/ingestion3/README.md

 * [Media](#media)
     * [ContentDM and IIIF Manifests](#contentdm-and-iiif-manifests)

 Records which meet eligibility requirements can have their fullframe media assets and some associated metadta uploaded to Wikimedia.

 ## Eligibility

 Records must meet three minimum requirements to be eligible for upload
-1. **Standardized rights** - The record must have an `edmRights` URI and it must be one of these values
+1. **Standardized rights** - The record must have an `edmRights` URI and it must be one of these values.
+All ports and versions of these values are valid.
 ```text
 http://rightsstatements.org/vocab/NoC-US/
 http://creativecommons.org/publicdomain/mark/